Frequently Asked Questions

 California, PA 15419

-A: Fax services are available for students at the Student Association, Inc. on the third level of the Natali Student Center.
+A: Students can fax at the Student Association, Inc. on the third level of the Natali Student Center for a small fee.

 Q: How safe is campus?
 How safe are the residence halls?